provectus/sak-kubeflow/QUICKSTART.md

 After that, you can manage your Kubernetes cluster with either ArgoCD CLI/UI or `kubectl`.

-To use `kubectl` Kubernetes CLI for cluster management, install and configure it using this [official guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+To use `kubectl` (Kubernetes CLI for cluster management), install and configure it using this [official guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 <br>